seker212/OD_Lab_Sem7/README.md

 ### What is proof of work

-Proof of work is used to verify hash value
+Proof of work is form of cryptographic proof that verifies the longeset chain of blocks.

 ### What is 51% attack

-51% attack is a type of attack in which a computer program or a networked system is able to modify the data in a database or a file without the user's knowledge.
+51% attack is a type of attack in which attackers control more than half of the network mining hash allowing them to input fake blocks also controlling other miners from completing valid blocks (gaining confirmations).

 ## How to run this project